theCompanyDream/theCompanyDream/README.md

 Ahoy, fellow tech adventurers 🏴‍☠️,

 Your friendly neighborhood coder with a passion for turning dreams into digital reality.
-With a keyboard as my trusty sword and a coffee mug as my compass, I sail through the vast seas of code, seeking treasures in the form of elegant solutions and innovative creations.
+With a keyboard and a mug full of coffee, I will steer your products to sucess.
+While seeking treasures in the form of elegant solutions and innovative creations.

 Whether it's:
  - slaying :bug:s